DucThang18DT/NumbericalMethod/README.md

 # NumbericalMethod

-here are the algorithms used in numerical method
+Here are some examples of algorithms used in numerical method Use C language